Nurhaya-Benraheem/codeless-ai-ml-2022/README.md

 </p>

 # Conclusion
-In summary, using the Random Forest model gives the best accuracy with a score of 94.129% Error: 5.871% in an 80:20 split, Random Forest model fit this data best.
+In summary, using the Random Forest model gives the best accuracy with a score of 94.129% Error: 5.871%, Random Forest model fit this data best.
 <p float="left">
  <img src="img/random.png" alt="image" width="40%"/>
 </p>